Master of Public Health in Family and Community Medicine

 Graduates are expected to play a leadership role in their professional practice environments

 19. Understands how Canada’s health system is organized and how it compares to other countries

 21. Appreciates the issue of resource allocation

 24. Leaders in best practices in primary care, including technology, and resources to primary care colleagues and public health officials

 The MPH (FCM) program requires the completion of 10 full course credit equivalents (FCE), offered on a full or part time basis.
-It provides study of the principles and practice of medical education, research in family medicine, and community health.
+It provides a study of the principles and practice of medical education, research in family medicine, and community health.
 A seminar series integrates a broad range of primary health issues.
 Courses in individual and family development and leadership and management are offered.
 Practicum work in medical education, primary care research and community health delivery is facilitated.
 No thesis is required and there is no comprehensive evaluation (examination).

 Public Health Courses (2 half credits)